We love dogs. We want dogs to love us back!

 Do: Ask a dog's handler how to interact with them

 First things first: Each dog parent knows their own pup best.
 Always follow specific instructions they give!
-If you want some guidance — or aren't sure a new connection feels confident enough to speak up on their own — you can ask things like:
+If you want some guidance—or aren't sure someone feels confident enough to speak up on their own—you can ask things like:

 Don't: Come on too strong right away

-You see a cute pup, and your first instinct is to rush right over to say hi.
+You see a cute pup.
+Your first instinct is to rush right over to say hi.
 Ours is too.
 We get it!

 Do: Move slowly and steadily